sushiroll4093/clone/Kaltura-setup-instructions.md

 For installing Kaltura CE on Ubuntu LTS

 Install ubuntu LTS core only.
- I set up a server with 2 GB ram, 4 GB HD, 2 cpu
+I set up a server with 2 GB ram, 2 cpu.
+You'll probably want a large-ish amount of hard drive space.
+This server will be hosting all your videos.
+Further, with debug logging on, Kaltura can generate ~ 800 MB a day of log data.

 Prereq install